Classification of Lagrangian planes in generalised Kummer manifolds: Results

-that to a point (in the open set of definition) parametrising a complex associates the tuple of its J-H factors.
+which associates to a point in the open set of definition the tuple of its HN semistable factors.

-When the partition has length 2, the fibre over a couple $S,T$ of $\gamma$-stable complexes can be identified with $\PP(\Ext^1(S,T))$: the H-N filtration of any complex $E$ in the stratum corresponds to a distinguished triangle of the form
+When the partition has length 2, the fibre over a pair $(A,B)$ of $\gamma$-stable complexes can be identified with $\PP:=\PP(\Ext^1(A,B))$ as follows.
+Denote $p_S:\PP\times S\rightarrow S$ the second projection, then the HN filtration of any complex in the fibre over $(A,B)$ arises taking the fibre of the distinguished triangle